-Figure 13B.
-Normal Screen in Ventilation Mode
+Fig. 13B - Normal Screen in Ventilation Mode

-4.18 Cancelling Local Ventilation Mode
+6.2.
+Cancelling Local Ventilation Mode

-To cancel Local Ventilation Mode, touch the Airzone icon once, then touch the Ventilation icon (fan symbol).
+To cancel Local Ventilation Mode, touch the Airzone icon once, then touch and hold the Ventilation icon (fan symbol) for 3 seconds.
 The Ventilation icon will now disappear, and local ventilation for this zone will be disabled.
 A few seconds later the thermostat will return to the Normal Screen (Figure 4B).
 Note that the Ventilation icon will (still) appear in the Normal Screen whenever System-wide Ventilation is operating, regardless of the Local Ventilation setting.